flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## 2024-01-13
 - Here: [[Dan]] [[Flancian]] [[Edsu]]
 - Check ins
-- Recap of recent coop rules
+- Recap of recent coop news
+    - Pros and cons of defederation
+    - AIs for defederation
+        - Back up relations that will go even as CSV
 - https://doc.anagora.org/twg-2025

 ## 2024-11-25